 P2437 – Selene

 P2437 is a 30th Round licence situated in the Permian aged Lower Leman Sandstone play fairway, on the eastern edge of the Sole Pit Inversion and contains the Selene Prospect.
-Selene is one of the largest undrilled Permian structures in the SNS with gross P50 prospective resources of 291 BCF.
-The licence was the subject of a farm-in by Shell in 2019 and a well investment decision is expected to be taken during 2021.
+Selene is one of the largest undrilled Permian structures in the SNS with gross P50 prospective resources of 318 BCF.
+The licence was the subject of a farm-in by Shell in 2019 and a positive well investment decision was made in July 2022.

 The Selene prospect is located on the northern limb of the Sole Pit Basin inversion axis and takes the form of a NW-SE elongated closure.
 The prospect is formed by two south-west dipping fault blocks, truncated at the NW region by De Keyser faults running SW-NE.